drshahizan/Python-big-data/Assignment 1/TUK/readme.md

 3. Which customer lost the most money
 4. Top 20 step number that fraud occured
 5. Which customer commit the largest fraud?
+--
+Conclusion
+1. The top 2 types of transaction that causes fraud is 'cash_out' and 'payment'.
+2. The largest amount transferred is made by 'transfer' transaction type.
+This means that the largest amount of fraud is made by 'transfer'.
+3. The biggest loss from fraud is $21182.00
+4. The largest gain from frau is $10000000.0